 Giving Compass’ Take:

-• Kevin Starr explains why unrestricted funding is the best way to help organizations achieve impact.
+• Kevin Starr explains why philanthropists should provide unrestricted funding to best help organizations achieve impact.

 • How can we change the conversation and culture around funding to prioritize impact, rather than low overhead?